Opinion polling for the 2026 Danish general election

-In the run-up to the next Danish general election, various organisations will carry out opinion polling to gauge voting intentions in Denmark.
+In the run-up to the 2026 Danish general election, various organisations carried out opinion polling to gauge voting intentions in Denmark.
 Results of such polls are displayed in this list.
-The date range for these opinion polls are from the 2022 Danish general election, held on 1 November, to the present day.
-The Constitution of Denmark specifies that the next election must be held no later than four years after the previous election.
+The date range for these opinion polls are from the 2022 Danish general election, held on 1 November, to 23 March 2026.
+The election was held on 24 March 2026.